+While the Bing case is unusually high profile, it illustrates a problem that is now affecting a great many people around the world.
 Modern families have changed enormously – with cohabitation, LGBTQ+ relationships, stepchildren, adoption and surrogacy all common – and inheritance law has not kept up.
+This leaves their legal teams having to find creative ways to get a fair outcome.

 We have seen this leave people really badly off – for example, a bereaved same-sex partner in the US can find themselves being turned out of their home at an already distressing time.
 In one case, a British woman who had nursed her partner of 25 years through a terminal illness was left with nothing.